wsmontes/concierge-api/docs/DIRECTORY_STRUCTURE.md

 # Directory Structure Guide

 ## Purpose
-This document explains the organization of the Concierge Analyzer workspace.
+This document explains the organization of the Concierge API workspace.

 ---